Datorsmurf/liang/README.md

 You need to:
 1. Compile and upload the program

 2. Upload the files in /data to the SPFISS area.

-3. Connect to the temporary Wifi accesspoint provided by LiaNG.
+3. Connect to the temporary wifi accesspoint provided by LiaNG.

 4. Surf to http://10.0.2.1/settings.html and enter your Wifi connection details.

 5. After successful connection to the wifi LiaNG will report its IP in the serial and on the display if you have one connected.